leap-stc/LEAP_template_feedstock2/README.md

-# LEAP Template Feedstock
+# WIP LEAP Template Feedstock
 This repository serves as template/documentation/testing ground for Leap-Pangeo Data Library Feedstocks.
+This fork is an attempt to make ingestion easier and more accessible by improving the instructions.

 ## Setup
 Every dataset that is part of the LEAP-Pangeo Data Library is represented by a repository.
 You can easily create one by following the instructions below.